velaluqa/puppet-lumberjack/README.md

 This updated module is in alpha stages and not yet formally tested.

+#Notice

+This module contains out of date documentation and is a work in progress.
+Once functionality is tested, documentation will be updated.

 ## Usage

 Installation, make sure service is running and will be started at boot time: